 A Joint Management Plan is developed by a Traditional Owner Land Management Board, which is established by the Minister and comprises a majority of Traditional Owners.
 The Joint Management Plan replaces any prior Park Management Plans.

 Parks Victoria is proud to be the main partner with Traditional Owners in caring for jointly-managed parks.
 We work closely with Traditional Owners to protect the natural and cultural values of these areas and deliver the objectives of the Joint Management Plans.

 Our work in these parks is guided by the direction set by our Traditional Owner partners and the Traditional Owners Land Management Boards.

-Joint management arrangements are currently in place with four Traditional Owner groups across Victoria, with others under negotiation.
+Joint management arrangements are currently in place or being developed with four Traditional Owner groups across Victoria.

 Gunaikurnai Recognition and Settlement Agreement 2010